ansys/pyensight/doc/source/calc_functions.rst

 ``Force1D(1D planar parts, pressure, surface normal)``

-Computes a vector variable whose value is the force :math:`F`  defined as:
+Computes a vector variable whose value is the force :math:`F`.
+This function is defined as:

 :math:`F=pL`